 [All] of salvation is of God.
 Were this not the case, we would certainly boast!
 The purpose of God is clearly presented: we have been created in Christ Jesus unto good works – not by good work, not with the help of good works, but that we might perform good works!
 First comes full salvation from God, then, as a result, the works prompted by the Holy Spirit of God. . . .

-And, Hebrews 10:14, in reference to the sacrificial death of Jesus Christ on the cross, says, “For by one offering He has perfected forever those who are being sanctified.”
+And, Hebrews 10:14 says in reference to the sacrificial death of Jesus Christ on the cross, “For by one offering He has perfected forever those who are being sanctified.”
 If we are “perfected forever” by the sacrificial death of Jesus Christ, then works are not necessary for salvation – works are evidence of salvation.
-In other words, good works by a person won’t result in salvation for that person; in fact, the opposite is true: genuine salvation by a person will result in good works by that person.

-We believe the Bible is sufficiently clear that no amount of goods works will provide a person with assurance that he or she will have eternal salvation, if they have not trusted in Jesus Christ.
-Furthermore, the Bible indicates that eternal salvation is not dependent upon good works in addition to trust in Christ, but instead indicates that good works are evidence that a person has genuinely trusted in Christ.
+The Bible is sufficiently clear that, if a person has not trusted in Jesus Christ as Savior, no amount of goods works can provide that person with assurance that he (or she) will have eternal salvation,.
+Furthermore, the Bible indicates that eternal salvation is not dependent upon good works in addition to trust in Christ, but instead it indicates that good works are evidence that a person has genuinely trusted in Christ.

-[Our primary focus in this article is on the significance of good works, but what about bad deeds?
-The appendix that follows provides a relatively brief discussion of the significance of the bad deeds of Christians.]
+[Note: Our primary focus in this article is on the significance of good works, but what about sinful works or deeds?
+The Appendix that follows provides a relatively brief discussion of the significance of the sinful works of Christians.]

-Even after we have made a commitment to the lordship of Jesus Christ, we, like every other Christian who has ever lived, will think and do things that are not in accordance with God’s perfect will.
-However, our thoughts and actions will affect our relationship with God while we are still on Earth.
+Even after a person has made a commitment to the lordship of Jesus Christ, that person, like every other Christian who has ever lived, will think and do things that are not in accordance with God’s perfect will (i.e., they will commit sins).
+As a result, this will adversely affect their relationship with God until they sincerely confess their sins.

-Secondly, if we don’t sincerely repent of our sins, God may decide that it is necessary to discipline us.
+Furthermore, if a person does not sincerely repent for their sins, God may decide that it is necessary to discipline that person.
 Sincere repentance is more than being sorry for having sinned or done wrong.
 Webster’s Dictionary states that “repentance implies full realization of one’s sins or wrongs and a will to change one’s ways.”
-David and Jonah are two biblical examples of God’s disciplining, and the following scripture passages indicate that any Christian may be disciplined by God:
+David and Jonah are two biblical examples of God’s disciplining, and the following scriptures indicate that Christians may be disciplined by God:

 Hebrews 12:6a: “For whom the Lord loves He chastens. . . .”

-Revelation 3:19: [Christ states] “As many as I love, I rebuke and chasten.
+Revelation 3:19: [Jesus Christ states] “As many as I love, I rebuke and chasten.
 Therefore be zealous and repent.”

 Chastening, or discipline, is necessary only when a Christian knowingly sins and has not sincerely repented.
-Ideally, if a Christian has knowingly said or done something that he (or she) knows is a sin, that person should immediately repent, not because of concern about being disciplined by God, but because of a genuine desire to be in fellowship with God.
+Ideally, if a Christian says or does something that he (or she) knows is a sin, that person should immediately repent, not primarily because of concern about being disciplined by God, but primarily because of a genuine desire to be in fellowship with God.

-Insofar as we can determine, there are no scripture passages that directly deal with the question as to the affect that the sinful thoughts and actions of Christians may have on their eternal rewards.
-The following scripture passages seem to among the most pertinent to this matter:
+Insofar as we can determine, there are no scripture that directly deals with the question as to the affect that the sinful thoughts, words, and actions of Christians may have on their eternal rewards.
+The following scriptures seem to be among the most pertinent to this matter.